-Finally for this week just a heads up on something else which you could also add to your trading arsenal.
-Last week subscribers to our newsletter below received a great deal on Monday from Trainers Quotes.
-Then on Thursday, as advised, Repercussion came home at 14/1.
-The price movement on this horse pre race and InPlay was also a huge opportunity.
+Finally, for this week, just a heads up on something else which you could also add to your trading arsenal.
+There’s a great deal from Trainers Quotes.
 You can try their service here for only £5.

 Why not take it for a trial?